Solinea/goldstone-server/docs/HACKING.md

     $ workon goldstone-server

-This command will start the required VMs, docker containers, and celery processes.
-Running `deactivate` will stop everything.
+This command will set your environment to use an isolated python version.
+Running `deactivate` will revert to using the system python.

 The first time you enter the virtualenv, you should also install the project requirements, and some additional utilities.